What All Singapore Organisations Need to Know About GDPR Today

 According to a recent Veritas study on GDPR (reported in December 2017), more than half of organisations in Singapore (56 per cent) are concerned that they will not be able to meet the new EU requirements, and only 18 per cent feel they are already GDPR compliant.
 However, it is encouraging to note that the majority (95 per cent) of the organisations questioned plan to drive behavioural changes through training, rewards and contracts to help ensure that they comply with GDPR policies.

-How GDPR will affect organisations in Singapore
+How GDPR will affect organisations secure data in Singapore

 Even though the GDPR is an EU regulation, it also applies to organisations anywhere in the world that handle the data of European citizens and this includes organisations in Singapore.
 As a destination that attracts many EU visitors and with the EU as a major trading partner, a significant number of organisations in Singapore are required to make changes in order to comply with the new legislation.
 Fortunately, the changes that organisations are required to make could also indirectly benefit the residents here.